splunk-soar-connectors/groupibthreatintelligenceandattribution/README.md

 ### Configuration Variables
 The below configuration variables are required for this Connector to operate.
-These variables are specified when configuring a Threat Intelligence and Attribution asset in SOAR.
+These variables are specified when configuring a Threat Intelligence asset in SOAR.

 VARIABLE | REQUIRED | TYPE | DESCRIPTION
 -------- | -------- | ---- | -----------